On the unsteady dynamics of partially shrouded compressible jets: Results and Discussions

 \subsection{Unsteady shock-cell oscillations and jet flapping}

-The high-speed schlieren imaging done at moderate spatiotemporal resolution reveals the unsteady features present in the jet.
-To evaluate the intrinsic dynamics closer to the ramp-wall and further downstream, the obtained 700 instantaneous images at 1 kHz are used to construct the $x-t$ diagram.
-In every instantaneous image, a consistent line profile shown as a dotted yellow line in Figure \ref{fig:xt_diagram}-I is drawn.
-The local light intensity in that profile is stacked along as time progress, and the $x-t$ plot is constructed as shown in Figure \ref{fig:xt_diagram}-II.
-A fast-Fourier transform (FFT) is performed on the $x-t$ diagram to identify the spectral contents as shown in Figure \ref{fig:xt_diagram}-III.
+The high-speed schlieren imaging done at type-II imaging condition reveals the unsteady features present in the jet.
+To evaluate the intrinsic dynamics closer to the ramp-wall and further downstream, the obtained instantaneous images are used to construct the $x-t$ diagram. \sk{A particular form of line profile is preferred to see the oscillation foot print clearly.
+A generic straight line along the core may not pass through the contrast shock regions exactly and will only print meagre oscillations that do not highlight the actual flow physics.
+Hence, in every instantaneous image, a consistent line profile shown as a dotted yellow line in Figure \ref{fig:xt_diagram}-I is drawn.
+The local light intensity in that profile is stacked along as time progress, and the $x-t$ plot is constructed as shown in Figure \ref{fig:xt_diagram}-II.} A fast-Fourier transform (FFT) is performed on the $x-t$ diagram to identify the spectral contents as shown in Figure \ref{fig:xt_diagram}-III.
+Corresponding $x-t$ plot animation is also available at \href{https://youtu.be/oaJCCeCWWyE}{`video3.mp4'} in the supplementary. \sk{It is worth to mention that the FFT of $x-t$ diagram will be completely different and unrealistic if the line profiles are taken at different locations.
+The line profiles for $\zeta=4$ and $5$ are non-identical for the aforementioned reason.
+The spectra from the microphones and unsteady pressure transducers help in arriving to a suitable line-profile for each of the cases.}